-The Osprey Porter Backpack is a little roomier than my Fairview.
-The compartments in the Porter style are much more clever than my Fairview.
-The molded sides also allow the bag to compress easily so that it fits into the overhead compartments on most planes.
+The Osprey Porter Backpack is very roomy.
+The molded sides also allow the bag to compress easily so that it fits into the overhead compartments of most planes.

-The bag does not come with a back frame and the straps are a little more complicated to use than my Fairview bag.
-Overall, it’s still a clean looking bag and holds enough for months of travel.
-All Osprey bags come with lifetime warranties.
+The bag does not come with a back frame and the straps are a little more complicated to use.
+Overall, it’s a clean-looking bag and holds enough for a month’s worth of travel.
+All Osprey bags also come with lifetime warranties.

 The Herschel Trade Carry On suitcase is by far my favorite.
 It’s sleek and comes with a limited lifetime warranty.
 I love the durable lining and mesh pocket that separates your items in your luggage.
 I keep my clothes in the main compartment (handle side) and my shoes, accessories, undergarments, toiletries on the opposite side.

 #4 Amazon Basics Carry On Suitcase